makingtheimpact/show-my-social-icons/README.md

 ## Changelog

+### 1.0.75
+- Added GitHub Updater to check for updates.

+### 1.0.74
+- Added support for additional platforms.

 ### 1.0.73
 - Added shortcode preview feature.
 - Fixed bugs and other issues with settings and displaying the icons.